 Funding Modes

-• Option 1: Internal transfer — Transfer NUSD from another project wallet of the merchant (such as a Payin wallet) to the Payout wallet
+• Option 1: Internal transfer — Use an in-platform transfer to move NUSD from another project wallet of the merchant (such as a Payin wallet) to the payout wallet (see Transfer Solution)

 Fee Model